 • Seal ductwork: varies based on square footage

-Stanford Heating & Cooling Can Solve Your Furnace Issues Quickly and Affordably
+Stanford Heating & Cooling Can Resolve Your Furnace Issues as Soon as Possible

 Furnace issues can be a costly headache, but not when you call Stanford Heating & Cooling.
-We’ve been providing the quality, affordable furnace repair Bloomfield homeowners have relied on since {year}.
-Call us at 812-825-8695 to receive your free estimate today.
+We’ve been providing the quality, affordable furnace repair Bloomfield homeowners have trusted since {year}.
+Call us at 812-825-8695 to request your free estimate today.